bedrocklinux/bedrocklinux-website/markdown/faq.md

 Such things typically do not work very well at all in virtual machines.
 - Bedrock, by its very design, interweaves other Linux distributions together;
 it ensures they share quite a bit.
-This means if there is a security vulnerability in one of the clients, there is little to stop it from affecting the rest of the system.
-Virtual machines, by their very design, sandbox the clients, such that an attack on one of them will have a difficult time propagating to others.
+This means if there is a security vulnerability in one of the ~{clients~}, there is little to stop it from affecting the rest of the system.
+Virtual machines, by their very design, sandbox the ~{clients~}, such that an attack on one of them will have a difficult time propagating to others.

 ## {id="vs\_container"} How is this different from/preferable to containers (Docker/LXC/OpenVZ/etc)?